 To speed up the delivery of new ideas and improvements to rail services.

-Today I can announce that the winning ideas from the programme’s first £3.5 million competition include:
+Today I can announce that the winning ideas from the programme’s first £3.5 million competition (PDF, 246KB) include:

 A system to guide passengers to available seats when boarding.

 Apps that will improve the travel experience for disabled passengers.

 And programmes which will educate and inform long distance passengers about the sights they see from their window.